Helping Your Child Eat During Cancer Treatment

 Weight loss

-Your child can lose weight if they’re eating less than usual.
+Your child may lose weight if they’re eating less than usual.
 Your care team may recommend offering foods high in calories and protein.
 Protein helps keep bodies strong and rebuild muscles.
 High-calorie foods help your child stay at a healthy weight for their age and size.

 How to add calories and protein to your child’s diet